-Morinville Town Council approved the Council Code of Conduct on October 24, 2017.
+Morinville Town Council approved the Council Code of Conduct Bylaw on May 8, 2018.
 This Code of Conduct is intended to reflect the 2017-2021 term of Council.

 The purpose of this policy is to establish a foundation for effective governance as well as standards for ethical and interpersonal conduct for all Members of Council.
 This policy also supports and aligns with Morinville’s values and is a supplement to the existing statutes, laws and policies governing the conduct of Members.